 Self-employed people, other than self-employed company directors, must register with the Revenue Commissioners for PRSI purposes.
 Under the self assessment system, PRSI is paid to the local tax office together with any other payment due.
 Self-employed company directors pay their PRSI under the PAYE system.

-The rate of PRSI contribution payable for those whose annual income is below €26,000 is 3% of reckonable income, or €253 which ever is greater.
+The rate of PRSI contribution payable for those whose annual income is above €5,000 is 4% of reckonable income, or €253 which ever is greater.